devopscenter/dcStack/README.md

 [Install the latest Docker](http://docs.docker.com/installation/)

-## Add your username for USERNAME.
+## Add your username to the docker group.

     sudo gpasswd -a ${USERNAME} docker